The Monster (1994 film): Reception

 The film opened with a record gross of $13.4 million in its opening week in Italy and was number one for three weeks.
 It went on to gross $23 million in Italy, becoming the highest-grossing film of all time.
 TV and newspaper film critics in the United States were generally dismissive of this film.
 On Rotten Tomatoes the film has a 40% rating based on reviews from 10 critics.
 James Brundage at filmcritic.com writes of this film that "It's childish, it's fun, and you can get it without understanding a single word of Italian... well, maybe not the third part but you still don't have to use your brain all that much."

 Chris Hicks of Deseret News was much less impressed by this film: "But after about an hour, Benigni and his film have worn out their welcome — and there's still almost an hour to go."
 He's surprised that "this movie was a monster hit — the biggest moneymaker in Italian movie history."

 Scholars, on the other hand, see the film as attack on the "conformity" and "compulsory consumption" brought about by Berlusconi’s media society within a discussion of Benigni’s roots in the Commedia dell’arte and a reflection on the often repeated comparison of Benigni with Buster Keaton."
 Benigni has also been compared to Charlie Chaplin, with the ending of The Monster being compared to the ending of Modern Times.

+Remake

+In August 1998, it was announced Spyglass Entertainment had begun development on a remake of the film but this never came to pass.

+Kyaa Kool Hain Hum, 2005 Bollywood Movie is remake of The Monster.

+Sutta Pazham, 2008 Tamil movie is also a remake of this movie.